ChamiLamelas/hitme-grading/README.md

 - [setup.py](src/setup.py)
 - [setup_assignment.sh](setup/setup_assignment.sh)

+All the SUID bit stuff via these files may not be necessary for your application.

 ## HitMe Operations

 In this section, we describe using simplified SQL how to implement each of the operations in the CLI version of HitMe to replicate what is provided on the website.
 These are just general pseudocode algorithms, and do not cover all the details.
 We recommend viewing the documented source code for more information.